openstack/cyborg/doc/source/contributor/contributing.rst

 `Launchpad <https://bugs.launchpad.net/openstack-cyborg/+filebug>`__.
 More info about Launchpad usage can be found on `OpenStack docs page
 <https://docs.openstack.org/contributors/common/task-tracking.html#launchpad>`_.
+But before you report a bug or register a new feature, we recommend you to check if it is already registered there.
+Otherwise, it might be a duplicated patch and will be abandoned.
+If you're still confused, as a more efficient way, we encourage you to go and ask PTL and cores in the IRC channel directly.
+Or mail PTL if IRC is not convenient for you.

 Getting Your Patch Merged
 ~~~~~~~~~~~~~~~~~~~~~~~~~